davrec72/clang-meta/README.md

 ## Discussion

-### This stuff isn't an agreed-upon C++ standard, why should I bother writing any code in it?
+### This reflection interface isn't an agreed-upon C++ standard, why should I bother writing any code with it?
-Because it is far more general.
+Because it is far more general that other proposed reflection standards.
 You can reflect anything -- down to the individual statements in your function definitions!
 Your inline assembly code statements!
 You will never want for reflection.

-The C++ standards will surely *eventually* incorporate such capabilities, years hence -- the demand for more reflection capability will be ever-present, and insatiable; they will just *have* to be met.
-But it will take years for them to decide exactly how they want to name things etc.  (This is why I recommend below that we bite the bullet now and define the compiler AST architecture itself into the standard -- a lot of hassle/arguments now in exchange for a lot less maintenance in years hence.)
+The C++ standards will surely *eventually* incorporate such capabilities, years hence -- the demand for more reflection capability will be ever-present, and insatiable.
+But it will take years for them to decide exactly how they want to name things etc.  (This is why I recommend below that we bite the bullet now and define the compiler AST architecture itself into the standard -- a lot of hassle/arguments now in exchange for a) full capabilities right away and b) a lot less maintenance in years hence.)

-Save yourself the stress of awaiting standardized reflection features by using this version of clang to write your metafunctions in the interim and simply isolate away the eventual implementation details:
+Save yourself the stress of awaiting reflection standards features by using this version of clang to write your metafunctions in the interim and simply isolating away the eventual implementation details:
 1) Extract out into constexpr helper functions any reflection functions whose definition might change from this implementation to the eventual standard.
 2) Only interface with those helper functions.